Our shop has launched!

 The aim of all music resources sold on this website is to make music teachers jobs easier, every day.
 With that in mind, let’s explore exactly how we are doing that!

 First of all, every resource we create comes with a ‘How to use this resource’ page.
 As a professional yourself, chances are you could always figure out how to use a worksheet, play a game or teach a lesson.
 But why should you spend that time working it out?
-This part of our resource tries to make your use of our resource as straightforward as possible.
+This part tries to make your use of our music resources as straightforward as possible.

 Secondly, when you use one of our resources that involve note reading (on a grand staff), that there is colour coding involved.
 This is purposefully entirely random.
 As so many people have differing associations, colours were chosen simply to support students who that would find the correspondence helpful.
 The simple work around is to print it out in black and white!